RMandelbaum/doggo/bugs.md

   -every time you click on a dog show page it gets added to reserved walk -does not changed from reserve walk button to "reserved" -display walk time is off
+-dog show page
+  -list all the walks for that dog
 -scope method
-  -urgent_walk ?? is that okay
+  -urgent_walk ??